 They offended Yahweh and didn’t know it.
 Then they realized the consequences and it sobered them up to the reality that “Oh, we have Yahweh on our side.
 We can do anything!”
 So to make it up to God, their way of saying “Sorry.
 My bad” was to attack the Amalekites and take the land like Caleb and Joshua said they could.
 The only problem was that they were PRESUMING that that was what God wanted.
 Read verse 41-43.
 He had already made up His mind that their punishment was they were not going to be able to go into the land.
 Just like us, instead of just admitting our mistakes, humbling ourselves and taking our licks like adults, we defend ourselves, quickly apologize to make ourselves feel better and then try to do something that the other person doesn’t even want us to do!
 When we make restitution, we have to do whatever the OTHER person needs to make their heart whole again.
 Instead, just like the Israelites did, we take a simple offense and make it much worse because we just don’t fully understand the process of how to love our neighbor as ourselves when we’re all upset.
 I think we are all more like the Israelites than we care to admit!

 And while we’re on the subject of presuming, let’s actually unpack that word for a moment.
-There are some pretty amazing things in the Hebrew.
+There are some pretty amazing things in Hebrew.
 In English when we think of the word “presume,” we may think of “assuming.”
-And while that would be a pretty good “assumption,” but in the Hebrew, it is FAR deeper.
+And while that would be a pretty good “assumption,” in Hebrew, it is FAR deeper.
 In Hebrew, the word is not presume at all.
 It’s “awfal,” which means to “lift up,” as in to lift up one’s hands against another.
 In this context, the word “awfal” means that a person “lifted” themselves and what they wanted to do up instead of lifting up the word of God and what He wanted to do.
 Whenever we lift ourselves up, we are bound to fall, and that’s not only “awfal” but “awful”!

 Read Proverbs 16:18 and Deuteronomy 17: 9-13.

 This section gives a great definition of “presumption.”
 It’s flat out not listening to the Lord or His designated authorities and instead doing what we want to do.
 Presumption is a serious sin and always leads to death in an area of our lives if left in its unrepentant state.
-Obedience is the opposite of presumption and brings life to everyone that believes upon the word of the Lord in action.
+Obedience is the opposite of presumption and brings life to everyone that believes in the word of the Lord in action.

 EYE TO EYE or FACE TO FACE?